Home Firmware Updating your firmware

 • Please use LVFS for firmware updates.

-1) Check your current firmware versions
+Check your current version

 Open a terminal (for example, Ctrl + Alt + T), then run: